mbsimonovic/terraform-aws-service-catalog/examples/for-production/infrastructure-live/_docs/02-authenticate.md

 * [Authenticate to EC2 Instances via SSH](#authenticate-to-ec2-instances-via-ssh): If you need to debug something on an EC2 instance, you'll need to connect over SSH.

-* [Authenticate to Kubernetes and Helm](#authenticate-to-kubernetes-and-helm): If you need to make changes in your Kubernetes cluster, you'll need to be able to connect and authenticate to the Kubernetes API server.
+* [Authenticate to Kubernetes](#authenticate-to-kubernetes): If you need to make changes in your Kubernetes cluster, you'll need to be able to connect and authenticate to the Kubernetes API server.
 You'll need this to work with CLI tools such as `kubectl` and `helm`.